Particle density in diffusion-limited annihilating systems: Introduction

 \section{Introduction}

 We consider two-type diffusion limited annihilating systems (DLAS) on integer lattices and directed regular trees.
 Initially every vertex has a particle that is independently of type~$A$ with probability $p$ and otherwise is of type~$B$.
 In continuous time, $A$-particles perform simple random walk at rate $\lambda_A$ and $B$-particles at rate $\lambda_B$.
 If two particles of opposite types collide, both are removed from the system.
-Note that particles annihilate pairwise and there is no limit to the number of like-particles that can occupy a single site.
-See Figure \ref{fig:sim_Z} for a simulation on the path.
+Particles annihilate pairwise and there is no limit to the number of like particles that can occupy a single site.
+See Figure \ref{fig:sim_Z} for a depiction of a simulation.

 Physicists have been interested in this process as a model for irreversible reactions with mobile particles since the papers \cite{chem1} and \cite{chem2}.
 The mean-field prediction for the model is that the density of both particle types should decay at rate $t^{-1}$ if $p=1/2$, while the density of the less common particle type should decay exponentially if $p\neq 1/2$.
 It was widely observed in the physics literature that while these predictions were correct in high dimension, the model followed different asymptotics in low dimension.
 But as Bramson and Lebowitz noted in \cite{BL2}, ``the answers given in that literature do not always agree.''
-They then rigorously determined the asymptotics of the model on $\ZZ^d$ for all values of $d$ when $\lambda_A=\lambda_B$ in \cite{BL4}.
-Let $\rho_t$ denote the expected number of $A$-particles at the origin at time $t$.
-Bramson and Lebowitz showed that when $p=1/2$,
+They then rigorously determined the asymptotics of the model on $\ZZ^d$ for all values of $d$ when $\lambda_A=\lambda_B$ in \cite{BL4}. \commHL{Note that they consider slightly different initial conditions than our independent Bernoulli field.
+In their model, the number of $A$- and $B$-particles at each site are given by independent Poisson fields with intensities $r_A$ and $r_B$ for $A$- and $B$-particles, respectively.} Let $\rho_t$ denote the expected number of $A$-particles at the origin at time~$t$.
+Bramson and Lebowitz showed that when $r_A = r_B$ (analogous to $p=1/2$ in our model),

-using the notation $f(t)\asymp g(t)$ to denote that $f(t)/g(t)$ is bounded above and by below by positive constants (which may depend on $d$ and $p$) for all $t$.
+using the notation $f(t)\asymp g(t)$ to denote that $f(t)/g(t)$ is bounded from above and below by positive constants (which may depend on $d$ and $p$) for all $t$.
 On the other hand, when $p<1/2$,